-The City Liaison will be able to assist in the development of the operating budget.
+The City Liaison will be able to to assist in the development of the operating budget.

-Project-Specific studies
+Project-specific studies

-If studies have been identified as a requirement during the plan step or through the City review during the concept phase, those should be initiated.
-These studies may include an environment impact assessment, geotechnical reports, and traffic impact assessment based on the scope, scale or location.
+If studies are identified as a requirement during the plan step or through the City review during the concept phase, those should be initiated.
+These studies may include an environment impact assessment, geotechnical reports, traffic impact assessment based on the scope, scale or location